 The form listed above contains a cover sheet for candidates to list the public service activities as well as the form to document each individual public service credit.

 Public service is defined as volunteer service or educational activity oriented around bees and beekeeping and conducted for the benefit of the general public.
-Educational activities in conjunction with commercial ventures or beekeeper meetings generally do not qualify.
-Additionally, if your intended audience is beekeepers, credits will not apply even if the general public participates.
+Educational activities in conjunction with commercial ventures or monetary benefits do not qualify.

 Candidates for the Master Beekeeper rank must demonstrate and document 10 additional public service credits beyond those required for obtaining the Advanced Beekeeper level.
 “Extra” public service credits obtained during the Advanced Beekeeper level cannot be used to satisfy public service credit requirements in the Master Beekeeper level.

 In order to receive credit for a public service, the event must be documented.
 Primary documentation is represented by completion of the public service documentation form or by original media: conference programs, testimonial letters from third parties, newspaper clippings, photographs, or video recordings.
 Secondary documentation may lack material evidence of the activity, but must at least include a written statement with the title of the event, date, place, time topic, target clientele group and number attended, description of the activity, and its outcome.
 In general, documentation must be material evidence, in writing, and more detail is better than less.
 Program directors reserve the right to accept or reject documentation during program audits.
 Candidates for the Master rank must present documentation to the Master Beekeeper Program board prior to taking the written examination.
 The following activities are pre-approved for satisfying public service credit requirements.
 Other activities may be considered, but candidates are advised to contact program board members about specific cases.

 Please watch this video on how to submit your Public Service Credits for review:

 - Present a bee-related lecture or workshop to a non-beekeeping group (youth or adult).